 12. Coffee Station in Rolling Cart

-Rolling cart is a nice place for a mini-coffee station.
-This cart has perfect spots to store coffee machine and coffee-making supplies.
+A Rolling cart is a nice place for a mini-coffee station.
+This cart has perfect spots to store coffee machines and coffee-making supplies.
 A decorative panel with “inspirational words” creates a unique accent.
 There is also extra space to place mini potted plants.

 Using a rolling cart as a coffee station gives you practical mobility.
 You can move the cart to wherever position you like easily.

 This coffee bar arrangement is perfect for celebrating the holiday.
 The coffee machine is decorated with holiday colors.
 The mugs are arranged on a tray, while the disposable cups are stacked in a cardboard box.
 Candy canes, cookies, and holiday-themed chalkboards complete the look.

 A simple IKEA cabinet can be a great place for a coffee bar.
 This coffee station was created with an IKEA cabinet and blacktop panel.
 The top part consists of three essentials: a coffee machine, mug rack, and chalkboard art.
 The supplies are kept in the drawers for easier access.

 This coffee bar made use of the smallest space possible in the corner.
 The wooden panel was cut to match the corner, with maximum surface area.